xjmusic/xjmusic/README.md

     use xj;
     update user_auth set user_id=1 where user_id=21;

+There's a convenience script to instantly perform the above operation:

+    bin/mysql/user_auth

 Only between major platform configuration changes (e.g. to **.nginx/locations.conf**), it may be necessary to force Docker to rebuild the container using `--build`: